top of page

 My name is Elise Ballard Gilbert, but I go by Elise Ballard.

-I identify as a writer and storyteller, skills I learned from 25 years in the tech industry in roles as producer, research writer, and marketing director.
+I identify as a writer and storyteller, skills I learned from two decades freelancing in the tech industry as producer, writer, and marketer.

-I care deeply about our vast and varied arts and culture communities here in Seattle and the PNW.
-I’ve been searching for a way to use my skillset support their missions.
-To that end, I wish to offer full-service writing, documentation, and podcasting services to arts- and culture-focused organizations in Seattle through my company, Umami Media.
+I care deeply about arts and culture institutions here in Seattle and the PNW.
+I use my skillset support their missions, offering full-service writing, podcasting and video production

-To better understand ways and needs of these organizations, I created UmamiPodcast.com, a 10-episode series of interviews exploring traditions, beliefs, values, and practices with people at the center of food cultural heritages.
+I am creatrix and host of UmamiPodcast.com, a 10-episode series of interviews exploring traditions, beliefs, values, and practices with people at the center of food cultural heritages.

 Chris Pfeifle